Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 Travel guarantee included

-Planned for light, timing and photo opportunities
+Planned for the right light, place and pace

 Photo gallery